Frequently Asked Questions

 The following important information, updates and travel restrictions may change.
 (Stay in touch with us to keep you informed):

-- The South African Government announced Level 1 status as of October 1st, 2020.
-The border is open for all international travel as of November 12th, 2020.
+- The South African Government announced borders are open for all international travel as of November 12th, 2020.

-- One of the travelling conditions is: Upon entering SA travellers must provide a negative PCR Covid-19 test result with no older than 72 hours prior to leaving their country.
+- One of the traveling conditions are: Upon entering SA travelers must provide a negative PCR Covid-19 test result no older than 72 hours prior to leaving their country.
 See link for level updates: CLICK HERE

 - The US Travel State Advisory has changed the travel status to “Level 3”